RM-R1-UIUC/RM-R1/README.md

 - coming soon

+## Features

+- Support both SFT and RL training.
+- Support different RL frameworks. ✔️
+- Support Slurm v.s.
+Non-Slurm Training. ✔️
+- Support multi-node, multi-gpu training. ✔️
+- Support different LLMs. ✔️
+- Support evaluation of public benchmark.

 ## Acknowledgement

-The concept of Search-R1 is inspired by [Deepseek-R1](https://github.com/deepseek-ai/DeepSeek-R1).
+The concept of RM-R1 is inspired by [Deepseek-R1](https://github.com/deepseek-ai/DeepSeek-R1).
 Its implementation is built upon [veRL](https://github.com/volcengine/verl) and [OpenRLHF](https://github.com/OpenRLHF/OpenRLHF).
 We sincerely appreciate the efforts of these teams for their contributions to open-source research and development.

 ## Citations